holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 mike
 ```

 Now that I had a shell for `mike`, I repeated the process of first checking my home directory.
 I found another similar file, `msg2root`.
-This file ran as root and seemed to echo my user input (it's very possible it did more but running `strings` on it crashed my vm...).
-If it handled my input as root, why not see if I could inject a second command to it?
+This file ran as `root` and seemed to echo my user input (it's very possible it did more but running `strings` on it crashed my VM...).
+If it handled my input as `root`, why not see if I could inject a second command to it?
 Turns out I could:

 ```sh
 mike@pwnlab:/home/mike$ ls